botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/data-types-2.md

 {{ $fruits := cslice "banana" "orange" "apple" }}
 ```

-All the elements in the `$fruits` have the same type (_string_), but this is not a requirement: it is valid, though
+All the elements in the `$fruits` slice happen to have the same type (_string_), but this is not a requirement: it is
-rare, for a slice to contain values of different types.
+valid, though rare, for a slice to contain elements of different types.

 Besides primitives, slices may also contain more complex data types.
-In the previous chapter, for instance, we
+In previous chapters, for instance, we represented
-represented the fields of an embed as a slice of dictionaries.
+the fields of an embed as a slice of dictionaries.

 For available operations on slices, please refer to [our template documentation][docs-slices].